raihanmahmudiut/flow-app/README.md

 - **Visual Flow Editor** - Drag, zoom, and pan through your workflow diagrams
 - **Multiple Node Types** - Support for triggers, messages, comments, date/time conditions, and connectors
 - **Auto-Layout** - Automatic node positioning using Dagre graph layout algorithm
+- **Layer-Based Coloring** - Nodes and edges are color-coded by depth in the tree
+- **Interactive Edges** - Click the plus button on any edge to insert a new node
+- **Trailing Add Buttons** - Leaf nodes show a dashed line with a plus button to add children
 - **Node Details Drawer** - Edit node properties in a slide-out panel
 - **Create New Nodes** - Add nodes via modal dialog with parent selection
 - **Undo/Redo** - Full history support with keyboard shortcuts (Ctrl+Z / Ctrl+Y)
 - **Keyboard Accessible** - Navigate and edit nodes using keyboard only
 - **Responsive Design** - Built with Vuetify's Material Design components
-- **CI/CD Pipeline** - Automated testing, linting, and builds with GitHub Actions
+- **CI/CD Pipeline** - Automated testing, linting, and deployment to Vercel via GitHub Actions

 ## Tech Stack